Birmingham Iron

-The Birmingham Iron were a professional American football franchise based in Birmingham, Alabama, and one of the eight members of the Alliance of American Football (AAF), which played one season from February 2019 to April 2019.
+The Birmingham Iron was a professional American football franchise based in Birmingham, Alabama, and one of the eight members of the Alliance of American Football (AAF), which played eight regular season games from February 2019 to April 2019.
 They played their home games at Legion Field.
 The Iron were coached by former National Football League player and coach Tim Lewis.
 Trey Brown was the executive vice president of football operations and Joe Pendry was the general manager.

 On April 2, 2019, the league's football operations were reportedly suspended, and on April 4 the league allowed players to leave their contracts to sign with NFL teams.
 The league filed for Chapter 7 bankruptcy on April 17, 2019.

 History

 The team was announced as a charter team of the Alliance of American Football on June 4, 2018.
 The team's first head coach was announced on June 6 as Tim Lewis, his first job at the position.
 On September 20, the league announced four eastern inaugural franchises' names and logos, including Birmingham as the Birmingham Iron.
 The name is a tribute to the city's iron industry, while the team colors of black, dark grey, and light grey were based on iron ore, coal, and flux, the components used to make steel.

 The final 52-man roster was set on January 30, 2019.
 The team's first game was at home against the Memphis Express on February 10, 2019, when the Iron registered their first win and the first shutout in league history.

 On March 31, the Iron clinched a playoff berth with a win against Atlanta, though the playoffs were never played as the league suspended football operations on April 2.
 The Iron finished at a 5–3 record.